Rahbani brothers: The 1970s

-During the 1970s, the trio's combined sales passed the 30 million mark due to the international exposure of their music.
-The Rahbani Brothers also launched the careers of artists who first worked as backup singers for Fairuz or acted in their musicals; many of them became major forces in the Arab music industry.
+The Rahbani Brothers also launched the careers of artists who first worked as backup singers for Fairuz or acted in their musicals; many of them became forces in the Arab music industry.
 Georgette Sayegh, Najat Al Saghira, Sabah, Wadih El Safi, Ronza, Fadia Tanb El-Hage, and Huda, Fairuz's younger sister were the most prominent of the Rahbani Brothers' proteges.

 Fairuz, Assi, and Mansour were introduced to the Western world during their 1971 tour of the United States.
 Initially, managers and event-organizers in the US doubted the popularity and drawing power of Fairuz and the Rahbani Brothers.
-However, after a concert of June 6, 1971 at Carnegie Hall sold out, Fairuz proved that she could be a viable artist abroad.
-After four months of extensively touring the US, Canada, and Mexico, the trio returned to Beirut where Assi and Mansour started working on the musical Al Mahatta (The Station), and a TV show called Al Mawasem (Seasons) starring Huda.
+However, after a concert of June 6, 1971 at Carnegie Hall, Fairuz proved that she could be a viable artist abroad.
+After four months of touring the US, Canada, and Mexico, the trio returned to Beirut where Assi and Mansour started working on the musical Al Mahatta (The Station), and a TV show called Al Mawasem (Seasons) starring Huda.

 On September 22, 1972 Assi suffered a brain hemorrhage and was rushed to the hospital.
-Fans crowded outside the hospital praying for him and lighting candles.
 After three surgeries, Assi's brain hemorrhage was halted.
 Ziad Rahbani, the eldest son of Fairuz and Assi, at age 16, composed music for the song Saaloui n'Nass (The People Asked Me), which pays homage to Assi and talks about his absence and the song was included in the musical Al Mahatta (المحطة), which was being prepped at the time.
-Three months after suffering the hemorrhage, Assi attended the premiere performance of the musical at the Piccadilly Theatre in Hamra Street.
-Elias Rahbani, Assi's younger brother, took over the orchestration and musical arrangement for the performance.

 Within a year, Assi had returned to composing and writing with his brother.
 They continued to produce musicals, which became increasingly political in nature.
 After the Lebanese Civil War erupted, the brothers continued to use political satire and sharp criticism in their plays.
-In 1977, their musical Petra was shown in both the Muslim western and Christian eastern portions of Beirut.

-In 1978, the trio toured Europe and the Gulf nations, including a concert at the Paris Olympia.
-As a result of this busy schedule, Assi's medical and mental health began to deteriorate.
+In 1978, the trio toured Europe and the Gulf nations.
+Assi's medical and mental health began to deteriorate.
 Fairuz and the brothers agreed to end their professional and personal relationship in 1979.
-Fairuz began to work with a production team helmed by her son, Ziad Rahbani, whilst Assi and Mansour composed for other artists such as Ronza.